 PTE Cut-Off Marks - By course

-As informed earlier, the PTE cut-off is a benchmark PTE score that universities/courses expect candidates to have to be eligible for admission.
-Below are the PTE cut off marks suggested by the Pearson PLC Group for different levels of courses abroad:
+The PTE cut-off marks are the minimum marks required to qualify for universities/courses admissions or visa applications.
+Below are the PTE cut-off marks suggested by the Pearson PLC Group for different levels of courses abroad:

 For more details, candidates can get in touch with our counsellors.